 Denmark has a long tradition of supporting public authorities and policy-making with research and specialist knowledge.
 This strategic research was previously provided by government research institutions, but in 2007, large parts of government research were integrated into the universities.

 The purpose of integrating government research into the universities was to make use of strategic government research in higher education, and to ensure continued qualified public-sector consultancy, by anchoring it in university research and thereby helping Denmark compete in a globalised world.
+At AU-Tech, the term "science-based advice" refers to the research-based consultancy-term used elsewhere.

-Research-based consultancy and monitoring at Technical Sciences covers a broad spectrum of services, with contributions from a large number of academic environments.
+Science-based advice and monitoring at Technical Sciences covers a broad spectrum of services, with contributions from a large number of academic environments.
 These are short-term or medium-term consultancy tasks (acute ad hoc tasks, specialist input in connection with preparation of legislation, as well as various reports and evaluations).

 Tasks also include long-term or more permanent routine advisory services, including monitoring, data and analysis tasks, determination of fertilizer standards, environmental status assessments, risk assessments, analysis and development tasks, participation in committees, expert groups and international work, etc.